Three Resume Secrets Professionals Swear By

 What separates a homemade resume from one prepared by a CPRW (Certified Professional Resume Writer)?
 It's a question I'm frequently asked when speaking with potential clients.
 Although there's a host of skills required in order to gain certification, some of the most common strategies I use can be applied by anyone.
 In most cases, these go against "popular thinking" when it comes to developing a resume.
 That's as it should be.
-The first thing any jobseeker should understand is that 90% of what you hear about resumes on the Internet has little-to-no bearing on what ACTUALLY WORKS.
-Here are 3 strategies that do:
+The first thing any job candidate should understand is that 90 percent of what you hear about resumes on the Internet has little-to-no bearing on what actually works.
+Here are three strategies that do:

 A reader will spend the bulk of his or her time analyzing positions you've held within the past 10-12 years.
 If your resume doesn't succeed within this timeframe, it doesn't succeed period.
 Separate job responsibilities from concrete accomplishments to really get the message across for these relevant positions.
-Eliminate everything else, or place it within an "Additional Experience" section with 1-2 bullets MAX per job.
+Eliminate everything else, or place it within an "Additional Experience" section with a maximum of one to two bullets per job.